TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 Document-relative paths are based on the location of the current document (the HTML document in our case).
 The easiest way is to go through an example:

 **Example 1:**
 Let's say you are on a webpage that is located at `http://foo.com/pages/hello.html`.
 This page references a CSS file like so: `<link rel="stylesheet" href="css/style.css">`.
 We can tell that this is a document relative path because it doesn't start with a `http://`, `https://`, `/`, or `\\`.
-In this case, the path of the CSS file will resolve to __http://foo.com/pages__/css/style.css.
+In this case, the path of the CSS file will resolve to `http://foo.com/pages/css/style.css`.

+**Example 2:**
+Let's say you are on a webpage that is located at `http://foo.com/index.html`.
+This page references a CSS file like so: `<link rel="stylesheet" href="css/style.css">`.
+Just as above, this is a document relative path with the same href attribute.
+In this case, the path of the CSS file will resolve to `http://foo.com/css/style.css`.
+Notice how this differs from example 1 even though the path is exactly the same!
+That's because the HTML file is in a different location this time, and the path is relative to the location of the HTML file.

+**Example 3:**
+What if we wanted to use a relative path to reference the CSS file in example 2, but we are on the HTML page in example 1?
+We will have to go "up" a directory.
+That's done by prefixing our path with a `../`.
+So if we are on a page located at `http://foo.com/pages/hello.html` and you link to a CSS file like so `<link rel="stylesheet" href="css/style.css">` it will reference the CSS file located at `http://foo.com/css/style.css`.

 # Resources
 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)